tmobile/jazz-installer/README.md

 2) Run the below command to run the installation wizard.

 ```
-curl -L https://raw.githubusercontent.com/tmobile/jazz-installer/v1.1.2/installscripts/terraforminstaller/rhel7Installer.sh -o rhel7Installer.sh && chmod +x rhel7Installer.sh && ./rhel7Installer.sh v1.1.2 && cd ./jazz-installer/installscripts/wizard && ./run.py
+curl -L https://raw.githubusercontent.com/tmobile/jazz-installer/v1.1.2/installscripts/terraforminstaller/rhel7Installer.sh -o rhel7Installer.sh && chmod +x rhel7Installer.sh && ./rhel7Installer.sh v1.1.2
  ```

 3) Follow the installer wizard.
-It prompts for few AWS configurations which needs to be filled in.
+It prompts for few inputs which needs to be filled in.

+  3.1) Provide the installation option.
+Currently we only support 1 ( we are adding more)

+        Kindly select an installation option...
+          1. Stack with existing Bitbucket and Jenkins Please enter your choice : 1

+  3.2) Please provide AWS credentials.

+        Please provide the AWS credentials
+        AWS Access Key ID : XXXXXXXX
+        AWS Secret Access Key : XXXXXX

-   3.1) Provide the prefix for your stack (**Please use only lowercase alphabets & numbers for tag name.
+  3.3) Provide the prefix for your stack (**Please use only lowercase alphabets & numbers for tag name.
 Some of the artifacts are named using this informatin and AWS has restrictions on how we use this tag.
 Please check AWS console if there are artifacts created with this name.
 If yes, please choose another name!**)

-        Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): myjazz
+        Please provide the tag Name to Prefix your Stack (Not Exceeding 13 char)(Eg:- jazz10 ) : myjazz

+  3.4) Please provide an admin email ID to be used as Jazz Application Administrator.

+        Please provide valid email ID to login to Jazz Application : abc@abc.com

-Installer will follow the steps specified in [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
+  3.5) Installer will follow the steps specified in [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
 Please ensure that you provide these details correctly during this process.
 Not doing so would result in installation failure.
 Please follow the wizard prompts to complete the installation.

-Please provide an admin email ID to be used as Jazz Application Administrator.

 Check the status through [Installation status](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation---status).